-Accurately details all the meridians and acupuncture points in English and Chinese
+Accurately detail the meridians and acupuncture points in English and Chinese

-A key card showing and naming each acupoint
+Printed key material showing and naming each acupoint

 Durable material makes cleaning, maintenance and use easier

 These Acupuncture Models are irreplaceable tools for professional Acupuncturists, Chiropractors, Naturopaths, and Healthcare Professionals.
 Points (on meridian lines) are indicated in English and Chinese.
 Each model includes a point location booklet.
-All Acupuncture Models are made from durable soft vinyl material and mounted on a wooden base.
+All Acupuncture Models are made from durable soft vinyl material or hard plastic, and many are on a base.

 Acupoints used in treatment may or may not be in the same area of the body as the targeted symptom.
 The TCM theory for the selection of such points and their effectiveness is that they work by stimulating the meridian system to bring about relief by rebalancing yin, yang and qi (also spelled "chi").
 This theory is based on the paradigm of TCM, not that of science.